ibexa/documentation-developer/docs/extending/extending_image_editor.md

 With the Image Editor, users can do basic image modifications.
 You can [modify the Image Editor's default appearance or behavior](../guide/image_editor.md).
 You can also extend it by adding custom features.
-For example, you can add a button that adds a dot in a random location on the image.
+For example, you can add a button that draws a dot at a random location on the image.
 Learn how to do this by following the steps below.

 ## Create the JavaScript component file